Econometrica. Volume 83, No. 1, Jan 2015

 Brief Summary: I identify new micro pricing facts and show that these facts imply monetary policy faces a worse inflation-output tradeoff during times of high volatility.

-Brief Summary: The response of inflation to nominal shocks varies across time: we use confidential BLS micro data to show that there is a robust positive relationship between exchange rate pass-through and the dispersion of item-level price changes.
-Ignoring time-varying dispersion induces huge biases in pass-through estimation.
-Why does pass-through vary with microeconomic dispersion?
-We estimate a quantitative price-setting model and conclude that our empirical fact is driven by variation in strategic-complementarities.
-The model strongly rejects "uncertainty" shocks as an explanation for time-varying dispersion.
+Brief Summary: Inflation responses to nominal shocks vary across time: we use confidential BLS micro data to show a positive relationship between exchange rate pass-through and dispersion of item-level price changes, and we show dispersion varies dramatically across time.
+We argue this empirical fact is evidence of time-varying strategic complementarities and we reject "uncertainty" shocks as an explanation.

 Brief Summary: Aggregate price flexibility as measured by the inflation-output tradeoff in an estimated forward looking New-Keynesian Phillips Curve rises with microeconomic volatility.

 Dynamics of the U.S. Price Distribution (with David Berger)